 How long does remortgage conveyancing take?

-On average remortgage conveyancing takes 3-4 weeks from receipt of the mortgage offer and the completed client (borrower) forms.
-This article looks at what can be done to speed up the process and avoid unnecessary delays.
+On average, the remortgage conveyancing process takes 3-4 weeks from the receipt of the mortgage offer and the completed mortgagor (borrower) forms.
+This article looks at what borrowers can do to speed the process up and avoid unnecessary delays.

 What’s involved in the remortgage conveyancing process?

 Once you have received a mortgage offer from your chosen lender, you will need to instruct a conveyancing solicitor.

 The solicitor will need to carry out all the legal work needed to complete your remortgage.
 The solicitor will also need to register your lender’s interests in the property as a ‘legal charge’.

 Most people remortgage in order to take advantage of a lower interest rate.
 The sooner the remortgage conveyancing process completes, the sooner you benefit from the lower interest rate.